 - Tab order: people who cannot use a mouse and must therefore find their way through the website with a keyboard, will benefit if all elements are in the right order.

 - PDFs and Word documents must be accessible.
-This means that the language must be correct and clear, the content understandable for those who cannot distinguish colours, etc. You can use this accessibility checker to ascertain whether your attachments meet all conditions.
+This means that the language must be correct and clear, the content understandable for those who cannot distinguish colours, etc. You can use a free accessibility checker to ascertain whether your attachments meet all conditions.

 Go to a ‘recognised builder’